proshano/winprob/README.md

 print(result)
 ```

-Note that pre_var is not required - it is just needed if you want to adjust to post-baseline between-group comparison for the pre-baseline values.
+Note that pre_var is not required - it is just needed if you want to adjust the post-baseline between-group comparison for the pre-baseline values.
 This improves power and precision but is not available in all studies.

 ## Functions
 calculate_winP()